Azure/azure-storage-cpp/CONTRIBUTING.md

 backward-compatibility.
 * Thoroughly test your feature.

+### Testing Features
+As you develop a feature, you'll need to write tests to ensure quality.
+You should also run existing tests related to your change to address any unexpected breaks.

 ### Branching Policy
 Changes should be based on the `dev` branch.
 We're following [semver](http://semver.org/).
 We generally release any breaking changes in the next major version (e.g. 1.0, 2.0)